Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Introduction

 Eccentricity leaves a characteristic imprint on the gravitational-wave signal by modulating the phase evolution during the early inspiral.
-As binary orbits, the orbital eccentricity dissipates rapidly and generally circularizes as the system approaches the merger phase unless acted upon by external forces~\citep{PhysRev.136.B1224}.
-However, if residual eccentricity persists in the frequency band of ground-based detectors like LIGO and Virgo (around $10-20$ Hz), it can become detectable.
-Since binary’s orbital eccentricity carries traces of its evolutionary history, measuring it in a GW signal can serve as a smoking gun indicator for its distinct formation channel~\citep{Zevin_2021}.
+As the binary orbits, the orbital eccentricity dissipates rapidly and generally circularizes as the system approaches the merger phase unless acted upon by external forces~\citep{PhysRev.136.B1224}.
+However, if residual eccentricity persists in the frequency band of ground-based detectors like LIGO and Virgo (around $10-20$ Hz), it can be detectable.
+Since the binary’s orbital eccentricity carries traces of its evolutionary history, measuring it in a GW signal can serve as a smoking gun indicator for its distinct formation channel~\citep{Zevin_2021}.

-A compact binary system can exhibit measurable orbital eccentricity if it is either born with high eccentricity or acquired through external interactions over time.
+A compact binary system can exhibit measurable orbital eccentricity if it is either born with high eccentricity or acquires it through external interactions over time.
 The first scenario is more common for isolated stellar-mass binary stars that evolve through pathways such as the common envelope phase~\citep{1976IAUS...73...75P,Livio_1996,Belczynski_2002,Dominik_2012}, chemically homogeneous evolution~\citep{Mandel_2016,10.1093/mnras/stw1219}, or fallback-driven mechanisms in failed supernovae~\citep{2018PhRvL.120z1101T}.
-In these cases, eccentricity is unlikely to be detectable, as it is expected to dampen to $e \lesssim 10^{-3}$ when the GW signal emitted enters the LIGO-Virgo frequency band ($> 10\, \rm Hz$)~\citep{Kowalska_2011,Mapelli_2020}.
-The second scenario typically occurs in dense environments, such as nuclear star clusters, young star clusters, and globular clusters, in which BHs form from the collapse of massive stars~\citep{RevModPhys.50.437,1993Natur.364..423S}.
-In these regions, dynamical interactions, such as frequent gravitational encounters and dynamic friction~\citep{Gondan:2017wzd,Sedda:2023qlx}, can induce measurable eccentricity in the orbit of compact binaries.
+In these cases, eccentricity is unlikely to be detectable, as it is expected to dampen to $e \lesssim 10^{-3}$ when the GW signal emitted enters the LIGO-Virgo frequency band ($> 10\, \rm Hz$)~\citep{Kowalska_2011,Mapelli:2020vfa}.
+The second scenario typically occurs in dense environments, such as nuclear star clusters, young star clusters, and globular clusters, in which binaries form and harden through dynamical interactions ~\citep{RevModPhys.50.437,1993Natur.364..423S}.
+In these regions, dynamical interactions, such as frequent gravitational encounters and dynamic friction~\citep{Gondan:2017wzd,Sedda:2023qlx}, can induce measurable eccentricity in the orbits of compact binaries.